- Search The Registry

 Letitia Ann "Tish" James was born in Brooklyn.
-She is one of eight children born to Nellie James, born in Martinsville, Virginia, and Robert James.
+She is one of eight children born to Nellie James in Martinsville, Virginia, and Robert James.
 She attended New York City public schools and received her B.A. from the City University of New York's Lehman College in 1981.
 She received her J.D. degree from Howard University School of and was admitted to practice law in New York in 1989.

 James served as a public defender for the Legal Aid Society and established the Urban Network, a coalition of African American professional organizations aimed at providing scholarships for young people.
 In 1994, she promoted the Primary Health Care Development Bill in the City Council, which expanded daycare resources for working families across the city.
 In 1996, James negotiated the Welfare Reform Act on behalf of the New York State Black and Puerto Rican Caucus.

 While working in that position, James worked in many capacities but notably focused on consumer complaints involving predatory lending and other unlawful business practices.
 James' first run for the 35th Council District was in November 2001, but she lost to James E. Davis, who was assassinated by a former political rival.
 Following Davis's death, his brother Geoffrey ran for his vacant Council seat but lost by a large margin to James as the Working Families Party nominee.

-In that 2003 race James officially became a member of the Working Families Party and was the first citywide officeholder to run solely on the WFP line.
+In that 2003 race, James officially became a member of the Working Families Party and was the first citywide officeholder to run solely on the WFP line.
 She represented the 35th Council District, which includes the Brooklyn neighborhoods of Clinton Hill, Fort Greene, parts of Crown Heights, Prospect Heights, and Bedford-Stuyvesant.
 In 2013, she attended Columbia's School of International and Public Affairs for a Master of Public Administration.
 In 2017, James won the Democratic primary for her position with 77% of the vote.